neruthes/pentex/docs/PenTeX.md

 ./make.sh install
 ```

-Note that you should pass `DEST` environment variable to make sure that artifact files are properly installed
+Note that you should pass `DEST` environment variable to make sure that artifact files (2 shell scripts) are properly installed
 to the prefixed directory.
 For example, you can declare `DEST=/dst114514/usr/bin` if the packager working prefix is `/dst114514`.